The complete guide to Stripe Connect for marketplace founders

 Your marketplace should have a clear refund policy that defines who pays - the seller, the platform, or both - and what the timeframe is.

-Check Stripe's documentation for the latest country availability.
+Check Stripe's supported-country list for the latest availability.

 With Prometora, no coding is needed.
 Stripe Connect is pre-configured and ready to use out of the box.